membrane-php/membrane-core/docs/result.md

 It has three states:

 * `Result::valid` means that the external data has been passed validation.
 * `Result::noResult` means that the external data has neither passed nor failed validation.
+  A common reason may be that it has only passed through Filters and no Validators have been used.
 * `Result::invalid` means that the external data has failed validation.

 A result is considered valid as long as it is not invalid.